db-electronics/UMDv3/README.md

 Please note that version 3.0 is in its absolute infancy, don't expect to find any working releases yet.

+## 2024-04-19
+The current firmware has rather solid UI code.
+It can correctly run a Crc32Mpeg2 id check on Genesis cartridges.

 ## Uploading
 Firmware can be uploaded to the STM32F407 using an STLink programmer or using the built-in DFU bootloader: